dfkaye/vm-shim/README.md

 implementation
 --------------

-TODO - update first paragraph -

-First-cut implementation is `vm.runInContext(code, context)`.
-The `Function()` constructor is at the core.
-The *code* param may be either a string or a function.
+Starting with `vm.runInContext(code, context)`, the `Function()` constructor is at the core.
+The *code* param may be either a string __or a function__.
 The *context* param is a simple object with key-value mappings.
 For any key on the context, a new *var* for that key is prefixed to the code.
 The code is passed in to `Function()` so that the keynames can't leak outside the new function's scope.
-[8 Nov 2013] As a final touch, `with()` is used on the context so any modifications are captured.

 Refactored [8 Nov 2013]: a lot of little things involved - biggest is that `runInThisContext` now uses `eval()` internally, and the other two use `with()` inside of `Function()`.
+Who says you can't use `with()`?

-[10 Nov] Having discovered that eval() leaks globals (!?!) if symbols are not var'd, all methods rely on helper methods to scrape EVERY global added by its internal `eval()` (or `Function()`) call.
+[10 Nov] Having discovered that eval() leaks globals (!?!) if symbols are not var'd, all methods rely on a helper method to scrape EVERY global added by its internal `eval()` (or `Function()`) call.